Helping parents understand safety

 Talking about ways parents can keep their child safe while they continue to use drugs or alcohol can feel like you are condoning their use.

-Here are some examples of conversations that acknowledge but do not condone AOD use:
+Here are some examples of conversations that acknowledge but do not condone alcohol and other drugs use:

 - I understand that the way you use and how long you’ve been using means it will be really hard for you to just stop using today.
 I need to be clear that, although we will talk about ways to keep [child’s name] safe and look at what steps you can take today, I am not saying it is okay to keep using.
 Our work together will be focused on what you need to do to stop using.
 Today, we are looking at what we can do to keep [child’s name] safe right now.

-- I understand what you have been through and why it feels like AOD use has been the only way to cope.
+- I understand what you have been through and why it feels like alcohol and other drugs use has been the only way to cope.
 We need to work together to find better ways to help you cope in the future so that [child’s name] is always safe.
 Right now, we need to look at how to make [child’s name] safe today.
 This may mean we need to create an immediate safety plan for how they will be safe over the next few days.

 Version historyBack to top